redlfox/awesome-cs2-trading/README.md

 - [CSFloat Async API Client (Unofficial)](https://github.com/Rushifakami/csfloat_api) - An unofficial, asynchronous Python library for interacting with the CSFloat API.
 This library provides full support for programmatic access to listings, buy orders, user data, exchange rates, and more.
 All prices returned by the server are in cents.
 - [csfloat.py](https://github.com/PaxxPatriot/csfloat.py) - An API wrapper for the CSFloat API written in Python.
 - [cs-trader-app](https://github.com/yagatho/cs-trader-app) - Simple market searching and trading app for cs2
+- [Steam Market Search](https://github.com/DrKain/steam-market-search) - A fast and lightweight node package used to search the steam community market
+- [SCM Price History](https://github.com/HilliamT/scm-price-history) - A userless solution for getting an item's price history on the Steam Community Market

 ### Investment Analysis